ncatlab/nlab-content/pages/9/6/1/2/2169/content.md

 A normed division algebra is an [[associative algebra]] (over some [[ground field]]) that is both a [[division algebra]] as well as a multiplicatively [[normed algebra]].

-It turns out that over the [[real numbers]] there are precisely only four normed divition algebras up to [[isomorphism]]: the algebras of
+It turns out that over the [[real numbers]] there are precisely only four normed division algebras up to [[isomorphism]]: the algebras of

 1. [[real numbers]],